hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 Constructor functions are meant to be invoked with the `new` operator.
 They instantiate a new object behind the scenes and let the developer manipulate it through the `this` keyword.
 A typical constructor uses the following pattern:

 1. The constructor is invoked with `new`.
-2. The JS runtime creates a new object that inherits from the constructor's prototype object.
+2. The JS runtime *creates a new object that inherits from the constructor's prototype object*.
 3. The new object is assigned to `this` within the function body.
 4. The code in the function body is executed.
 5. The function returns the object referenced by `this` unless the function returns an explicit object.

 #### 1.3.2 Prototypes

 Every function has a `prototype` property that points to an object that contains a `constructor` property.
 The `constructor` property points back to the function itself.
-Thus, if `Kumquat` is a construction function, then `Kumquat.prototype.constructor === Kumquat`.
+Thus, if `Kumquat` is a constructor function, then `Kumquat.prototype.constructor === Kumquat`.

 If the function is used as a constructor, the returned object's `[[Prototype]]` will reference the constructor's `prototype` property.
 That lets us set properties on the constructor's prototype object so that all objects created by the constructor will share them.
 We call this the **pseudo-classical** pattern of object creation.

 #### 1.3.3.
-Example
+Constructor Function Example

 We don't just want *a* car, however.
 We want a mechanism that creates any car that has those properties and methods.
 To do that, we can use a factory function to create individual cars.
 Another way to accomplish the same thing is to use a constructor function and the `new` keyword: